asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2025-09-26-wax-ntlm-hash-capture.md

 Ultimately legacy formats still matter.
 They can produce high impact, low visibility checks of network segmentation, endpoint configuration, and detection maturity when used responsibly and with appropriate safeguards.

+> **Disclaimer:** This article is for educational purposes only and details a Proof of Concept (POC) technique.
+This information should only be used in authorized penetration testing, bug bounty programs, or approved red teaming engagements.
+The author and publisher are not responsible for any misuse of this information.
+{: .prompt-info }

 > This technique can be applied in penetration testing or `red teaming` engagements.
 {: .prompt-danger }